Leadville 100 MTB (August 12, 2023)

 1/3 (Start to Twin Lakes)

-The race starts with a long fast paved downhill, and on that first segment, I already felt like I do not belong to the corral that I started with.
-Everyone was passing me, but here comes my first excuse: it’s a long day and the first couple of miles do not matter much (yes they do).
+The race starts with a long, fast, paved downhill, and on that first segment, I already felt like I did not belong to the corral that I started with.
+Everyone was passing me, but here comes my first excuse: it’s a long day, and the first few miles do not matter much (yes, they do).
 Ant by the time we’ve reached the bottom of the first big climb of the day (St. Kevin’s), I’m pretty sure I began seeing folks from orange and maybe even white corrals around me.
 Not a good start.

 Steady climb.
 Felt okay.
 Then down and up again to Sugarloaf pass.
 And down again to Pipeline.
 That descent is a hell of fun.
 Somewhat technical at the top, and then you get to the infamous Powerline, where you’re smashing your breaks, and you’re still flying down.
 Wooohooo!

-1. Get to Pipeline at a comfortable pace.
+1. Get to the Pipeline at a comfortable pace.

-2. See if you’re anywhere close to the time splits of a sub 9 hour finish.
+2. See if I'm anywhere close to the time splits of a sub-9-hour finish.

-3. If you are – push it until your legs fall off.
+3. If I am — push it until the legs fall off.

-4. If you’re not – focus on a strong finish (aka chillax, enjoy the day, have fun).
+4. If I'm not — focus on a strong finish (aka chillax, enjoy the day, have fun).

 Unfortunately, I was way behind.
-For a sub 9 hours finish, one is supposed to reach Pipeline at 2 hours mark.
-I was there at 2:25ish if I remember correctly.
+For a sub-9-hour finish, one is supposed to reach the pipeline at the 2-hour mark.
+I was there at 2:25ish, if I remember correctly.
 Catching up would’ve been a suicide attempt by the law of Leadville.
 And it was a mix of disappointment and relief.
-On one hand – the coveted big buckle wasn’t in the cards.
-On the other hand – there’s no pressure anymore.
-Time cut-offs are not a threat, so the small buckle is just a matter of not doing something stupid in the next 8 hours.
+On one hand — the coveted big buckle wasn’t in the cards.
+On the other hand — there’s no pressure anymore.
+Time cut-offs are not a threat, so the small buckle is just a matter of not doing anything stupid in the next 8 hours.
 That doesn’t sound like a racing mindset, does it?
 Exactly, but later with the reflection.

-Only during the race, I realized something.
+Only during the race I realized something.
 The hose was too short for me!
-This means I had to put my head way down in order to take a sip (and that’s where the indoor ride wasn’t a good enough test, because obviously who cares then).
+This means I had to put my head way down in order to take a sip (and that’s where the indoor ride wasn’t a good enough test, because obviously, who cares then).
 Basically, you can forget about drinking from it on a descent.
 No big deal for one ride, especially the one like this where the intensity factor has been eliminated at the very beginning.
 But you would expect more from a gear that costs over a hundred USD.
-After the race, I was hoping that there would be a poor man’s solution to the problem (simply a longer hose), but surprisingly enough Hydrapak doesn’t make those.
+After the race, I hoped there would be a poor man’s solution to the problem (simply a longer hose), but surprisingly enough, Hydrapak doesn’t make those.
 It’s standard size only.
-Bummer, because if not for the hose length – I really loved it while it lasted.
+Bummer, because if not for the hose length — I really loved it while I had it.

 2/3 (Columbine up & down)